Ethical standards

 CDP Rating

-After achieving a "C" score in the CDP climate change rating in 2022 and 2023, we improved to a "B-" score in 2024.
+After achieving a "C" score in the CDP climate change rating in 2022 and 2023, We were able to improve our rating to “B-” in 2024 and finally to “B” in 2025.
 We were able to make great strides forward, particularly in the areas of emissions, energy, governance and risk disclosure.

-In 2024, Kurtz Ersa answered the "Water Security" questionnaire for the first time in addition to the "Climate Change" questionnaire and also achieved a score of "B-" at the first attempt.
+In 2024, Kurtz Ersa completed the “Water Security” questionnaire for the first time in addition to the “Climate Change” questionnaire, achieving a “B-” score in both 2024 and 2025.

 The CDP is an international climate protection programme under which companies, institutions and organizations voluntarily provide information on the environmental impact of their activities.
 It is a non-profit organization that collects and evaluates data on harmful environmental impacts on an annual basis.
 After evaluating the data, each participating organization receives a rating.